cloudmesh-community/book/chapters/linux/ssh.md

 ## ssh-keygen

-The first thing you will need to do is to create a public private keypair.
+The first thing you will need to do is to create a public private key pair.
 Before you do this check whether there are already keys on the computer you are using:

 	ls ~/.ssh